-7. Create Lens Flare with a Reflective Object
+7. Create Lens Flares with a Reflective Object

 Lens flare is the bane of every photographer’s existence.
 It can be especially tough on smartphone photographers because they don’t have lens hoods.

-Many of us go to great lengths to avoid the sun but someone with a particularly discerning third eye might see the value they can add to a shot.
-It’s not easy to integrate lens flare in a way that enhances the photo, but it can definitely be done.
+Many of us go to great lengths to avoid the sun, but someone with a particularly discerning third eye might see the value they can add to a shot.
+It’s not easy to integrate lens flares in a way that enhances the photo, but it can be done.

 So how do you get started?
 Well, if the sun isn’t at the right angle for the shot you’re trying to get, you can manipulate it to fit your needs.
 With any reflective surface – a CD, a phone, some foil – you can hold it around the edge of your lens to get the exact effect you want without compromising your photo.

-Lens flares are a pretty effect to use on specific types of photos, usually portrait shots that “show off your character” or maybe some travel photography shots of beaches.
-However, it’s extremely difficult to pull off without ruining the exposure of your photo or flooding the sensor with light.
+Lens flares are a pretty effect to use on specific types of photos, usually, portrait shots that “show off your character” or maybe some travel photography shots of beaches.
+However, it’s challenging to pull off without ruining the exposure of your photo or flooding the sensor with light.
 Try using a polarized filter lens (or your sunglasses, like above) to mitigate that effect.